Cube Zero: Plot

 Dodd is joined in the room by his supervisor Jax and two of his analysts, who have learned of the incident.
 Jax has the occupants trapped in one room, then electrifies the walls to electrocute them.
 Dodd relents and sabotages the panels servicing the Cube.
 This shuts down every trap and initiates a mode, which gives the prisoners ten minutes to escape the Cube as its rooms return to their positions, before a procedure vaporizes everything inside.
 Jax discovers Dodd's betrayal and kills him, then he activates Haskell's agent through a chip implanted in him.
 Haskell becomes hostile towards his companions, who struggle to continue their escape and leave him behind.
 They reach an exit to find Haskell waiting for them.
 Wynn and Rains manage to jump into the exit right as the procedure starts.

 Wynn and Rains swim through water and emerge in a lake.
 They run through a forest similar to the one seen in Rains's dream, while being chased by soldiers.
 Wynn is tranquilized and recaptured.
 He wakes up in a room, where Jax informs him that he has been sentenced for treason, and that he had agreed to become a subject, despite Wynn remembering neither the trial nor signing the consent.
 Wynn's brain is altered, and he dreams about Rains reuniting with her daughter and praising him as a superhero.
-Wynn is now handicapped and found by its captives.
+Wynn is handicapped and found by Cube captives.
 He mentions the color of the room and that he wants to go back to a room of a different color.